nealwp/sequelize-sandbox/src/models/README.md

 ## @Table, @Column, @etc

-Note that these decorators don't come from Sequelize, but rather from  `sequelize-typescript` - seperate npm package.
+Note that these decorators don't come from Sequelize, but rather from  `sequelize-typescript` - a separate npm package.
 You don't *have* to define your model with decorators, but just do it anyway.
 It makes a much cleaner model file versus using `Sequelize.define()`.

 Even though it's optional, always give your table a name.
 If you don't, someone else will, and some ~~people~~ libraries can have really kooky ideas about how to name a table.
 ```typescript